-Europe's "motorways" are the fast roads.
-Many of them are paid for through tolls extracted as you drive.
-Every so often in Italy or France, you'll stop and either get a ticket to commence your journey on the autostrada or autoroute or you'll pay the tolls accumulated in riding on it.
-In Germany, the autobahn is free of tolls, although a German bill has been passed that threatens to charge foreigners for using the road.
+Europe's "motorways" are the fast roads with speed limits hovering around 80 mph (130 kph).
+Many of these roads are paid for and maintained through tolls extracted as you drive.
+Every so often in Italy or France, you'll stop and either get a ticket to commence your journey on the autostrada or autoroute, or you'll pay the tolls accumulated in riding on it.
+In Germany, the autobahn continues to be free of tolls after a German bill proposing a flat-rate toll for all roads and motorways was rejected.

 The sticker is designed so that you cannot remove and reattach it.
 You must purchase a sticker and affix it to the spot designated on the back of the vignette, either on the upper left of the windshield or in the center below the attachment point of the rear-view mirror on the inside of the windshield.
 If the top of the windshield is tinted to prevent the entrance of sunlight, the vignette must be attached below the tinted area so it can be seen clearly.